alanbraz/cognitive-head-hunter/README.md

 Now it's time to configure your project.

-# Internal Bluemix Installation
+# Manual installation

 1. Fork or clone this repository.

-2. Open your terminal and navigate to your clone/fork in your system.
+2. Open your terminal and navigate to your cloned/forked project in your system.

 3. Push your application to Bluemix using no manifest file.
 Type `cf push <application-name> --no-manifest` in your terminal.